--Explain two types of guilt.
+-Name two types of guilt.

--Explain three major physiological aspects of grief.
+-Name three physiological aspects of trauma and grief.

--Explain the three "D's" of grief.
+-Name three positive aspects of grief.

--Explain Rando's six "R" processes of mourning.
+-Name Rando's six "R" processes of mourning.

 -Explain the difference between loss-oriented coping and restoration-oriented coping.

--Explain four tasks of mourning.
+-Name four tasks of mourning.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."